Anna-Cichecka/ProjektZaliczeniowy1/README.md

 # ProjektZaliczeniowy1

-It's my final project of an automation tester course In this project I used Java, Gherkin and Cucumber
+It's my final project of an automation tester course.
+In this project I used Java, Gherkin and Cucumber